AaltoSciComp/python-for-scicomp/content/dependencies.rst

 .. keypoints::

+   - If somebody asks you what dependencies your code has, you should be able to answer this question **with a file**.
    - Install dependencies by first recording them in ``requirements.txt`` or ``environment.yml`` and install using these files, then you have a trace.
    - Use isolated environments and avoid installing packages system-wide.